agendaopensource/agendaopensource.github.io/speakers.md

         <p class="flow-text">
             Have you spoken in a conference recently?<br />
-            Share with us the subjects that you like to speak and get ready to be selected for the next conference!<br />
+            Share with us the subjects that you like to speak and get ready to be selected for the next conference! :)<br />
         </p>

     </div>